ibm-cloud-docs/vmware-service/vmaas/tgw-adding-connections.md

 Use {{site.data.keyword.tg_full}} to securely interconnect {{site.data.keyword.vmware-service_full}} multitenant and single-tenant virtual data centers (VDCs) to a transit gateway to enable network connectivity into your {{site.data.keyword.cloud_notm}} Classic and Virtual Private Cloud (VPC) IaaS infrastructures, and your on-premises locations by using Direct Link connections.
 Use the VDC **Interconnectivity** tab in the VMware Solutions console to connect to {{site.data.keyword.tg_short}}.

-{{site.data.keyword.tg_short}} uses Generic Routing Encapsulation (GRE) tunnels to connect your single-tenant and multitenant virtual data centers (VDCs) to a {{site.data.keyword.tg_short}} resource.
+{{site.data.keyword.tg_short}} uses Generic Routing Encapsulation (GRE) tunnels to connect your single-tenant and multitenant virtual data centers (VDCs) to a {{site.data.keyword.tg_short}} resource in the same region as your {{site.data.keyword.vmware-service_short}} Cloud Director site.
 Use the VMware Solutions console to add a connection group to your VDC.
 A connection group contains six unbound GRE tunnels to establish redundant connectivity to each zone.
 After you create the connection group, add each GRE tunnel to the {{site.data.keyword.tg_short}} to attach the connection group.
 You can connect the tunnels to {{site.data.keyword.tg_short}} by using either the {{site.data.keyword.cloud-shell_notm}} or the {{site.data.keyword.tg_short}} console.

 You must individually attach all six unbound GRE tunnels to the {{site.data.keyword.tg_short}} to attach the VDC connection group to {{site.data.keyword.tg_short}}.
 The six unbound GRE tunnels help to avoid redundancy risks.